- 1 Purpose

 Requests must be forwarded to the Delegate for consideration and approval.
 In accordance with the Fair Work Act 2009, Supervisors are required to provide a response to the Employee within 21 days of receipt of the request for flexible work arrangements.

-Once terms and conditions are mutually agreed, applications must be and submitted to Human Resources for action.
+Once terms and conditions are mutually agreed, applications must be and submitted to the People Portfolio for action.

 4.4 Workplace adjustments